 ‘Kalmagol’, a dessert banana, was commonly seen by the roadside.
 At first, Gabriel Sachter-Smith thought it was a Silk variant, but began to suspect it might be a tetraploid, a hunch that was later confirmed by flow cytometry measurements done at the Institute of Experimental Botany in the Czech Republic.
 The team collected two tetraploid cultivars.
 Naturally occurring tetraploid bananas (4 sets of chromosomes) are rare.
 They are probably the result of a mating between a diploid and a triploid that passed on its entire genome.
 (Photo by Gabriel Sachter-Smith)

 Fe’i bananas are different from other bananas in that they have an erect bunch that points to the sky.
-Hence the name ‘Limot’ ― which means “upright” ― of the banana on the left.
+Hence the name ‘Limot’, which means “upright”, of the banana on the left.
 The plant was introduced from Nissan Island further north.
-The name of the banana on the right is ‘Kourai’, a variant of the word for wild bananas (kaura).
+The name of the banana on the right is ‘Kourai’, a variant of the local word for wild bananas (kaura).
 The team collected five Fe’i bananas bearing variants of that name.
-Unlike the other bananas, they could have been domesticated locally if it turns out that they are related to the islands’ two native wild species.
+Unlike the other bananas, they could have been domesticated locally if it turns out that they are related to one or more of the islands’ native wild species.
 (Photos by Gabriel Sachter-Smith)

 Contrary to what its name suggests, Musa bukensis is absent from Buka Island.
 It is mainly found in the southern part of Bougainville Island.
 Its purple sap (insert) is used in dying mats.
 (Photos by Gabriel Sachter-Smith)